 In 2006, our founding seven farms had their first meeting on hay bales in a Lancaster County barn.
 They’d met then out of a clear need: to support local farms in an industry eclipsed by large agribusiness.

-For years, our farmers were running into each other at the same restaurants and stores trying to sell their product.
+For years, our farmers were running into each other at the same restaurants and stores trying to sell their produce.
 They grew the same crops, competing against each other when they could have been working together.
 So, that’s exactly what they did next!

 Today, Lancaster Farm Fresh Co-Op (LFFC) represents over 100 member farms.
 We are committed to helping our farmers thrive in their vocations and livelihoods.